kdruken/nci-checker/README.md

 ## Installing on NCI's Virtual Desktop Infrastructure (VDI)
 Virtual python environments are highly recommended due to the libraries that can sometimes conflict with UV-CDAT.
 Instructions for setting up a virtual environment with 'virtualenv' listed below.
-If not using a virtual environment, make sure the required dependencies are installed and skip to step #8.
+If not using a virtual environment, make sure the required dependencies are installed and skip to **"Download nci-checker"**.

-### Setting up a virtual environment
+### Required VDI modules

-1. Load the following modules (using `$ module load`):
+Load the following modules (using `$ module load`):
+  - uvcdat
+  - udunits
   - python/2.7.5
   - virtualenv/1.11.4-py2.7
   - netcdf/4.3.3.1
   - hdf5/1.8.14
   - szip/2.1

+**Notes**:
+- The first 3 modules are always required when running the checker while the netCDF, HDF5, and szip libraries are only needed on the initial install for the netCDF4 python package.
+- `python` and `uvcdat` modules have conflicting dependencies.
+Order therefore matters and `uvcdat` has to be loaded prior to `python`.

+### Setting up a virtual environment

-2. Make a directory for the virtualenv:
+1. Make a directory for the virtualenv:

   `$ mkdir <directory>`

-3. Create the virtualenv inside this new directory.
+2. Create the virtualenv inside this new directory.

-  `$ cd <directory> `
+  - `$ cd <directory> `
-  `$ virtualenv <venv>`
+  - `$ virtualenv <venv>`

 ### Setting up dependencies inside the virtual environment

-4. Load the following modules (using `$ module load`):
-  - python/2.7.5
-  - netcdf/4.3.3.1
-  - hdf5/1.8.14
-  - szip/2.1

-5. Activate the virtual environment:
+1. Activate the virtual environment:

   `$ source <directory>/<venv>/bin/activate`

-6. Install dependencies with pip:
+2. Install dependencies with pip:

   - `$ pip install numpy`
-  - `$ pip install netcdf4`
+  - `$ pip install --no-deps netcdf4` (**Note**: the `--no-deps` flag is needed because `netcdf4` otherwise tries to build against the outdated `numpy` from the `uvcdat` module)

-7. To deactivate the virtual environment:
+3. To deactivate the virtual environment:

   `$ deactivate`

 ### Download **nci-checker**

-8. Clone the git repository:
+1. Clone the git repository:

   `$ git clone https://github.com/kdruken/nci-checker.git`